 Do I Have To Meet the Life In The UK Test and English Language Requirement?

-The applicant must meet the Life in the UK test requirement and English language requirement unless the applicant is over the age of 65 or exempt from meeting such requirement due to health reasons.
+The applicant must meet the Life in the UK test requirement and English language requirement unless the applicant is over the age of 65 or exempt from meeting such requirements due to health reasons.

 To meet the English language requirement, the applicant must provide specified evidence that he/she: